cvan/fireplace/README.rst

     node damper.js --host 127.0.0.1 --port 8888

-In addition to an HTTP server, the damper will also run a LESS watcher (to recompile CSS as it's edited) and a template watcher (to recompile templates as they're edited).
+In addition to an HTTP server, the damper will also run a Stylus watcher (to recompile CSS as it's edited) and a template watcher (to recompile templates as they're edited).